 You can obtain copies of a death certificate from the Vital Records office at 4419 E Main St, Mesa, AZ 85205

 What happens if the deceased is taken to the Coroner’s Office?

 If there were circumstances surrounding the death that led to the deceased being taken to the County Coroner’s office, you will need to employ the services of a funeral director as soon as possible to liaise with the Coroner to have the body released into their care.
 Only a licensed funeral director can collect a body from the Coroner’s morgue.

-Hopefully, this short guide to arranging an affordable cremation service in Brooklyn has answered some of your questions and helped you understand how to save costs on a cremation.
+We hope this short guide to arranging an affordable cremation service in Mesa has answered some of your questions and helped you understand how to save costs on a cremation.
 If you would like to read more extensively about cremation planning, please visit the library section on US Funerals Online.

 *Prices obtained from online funeral price comparison survey December 2019.